mheitman/logic-final/README.md

 		no two KVPairs with the same key can be in the HashTable at the same time

 Open Addressing
+	We have modeled the Open Addressing implementation of the HashTables using an ordered sig with the following properties: map - the set of data, models as a set of indices to KVPairs hashFunction - not a "hashFunction", used to find the smallest available index for insertion empty - a set of available indices to insert a value capacity - indicates the number of KVPairs the table can hold, because in open addressing the number of elements is restricted to the size of the table)
+	Because while loops are not possible in Alloy, our model was constrained far more than we originally anticipated.

 Comparisons
 	Chaining HashTables have no fixed capacity (depends only on the machine using them), while Open Addressing Chaining HashTables require much more overhead (defining and using LinkedLists, etc.) than Open Addressing